-March is National Social Worker Month and an important time to recognize and express appreciation for the social workers who are central to our care teams.
+March is National Social Worker Month and an important time to recognize and express appreciation for the social workers who are central to our Quality of Life Team.

 Our hospice social workers help patients and families address the many practical and emotional issues that come with serious illness.